hrushikesh8/jbbmo-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator

-A calculator that calculates simple interest given principal, annual rate of interest.
+A calculator that calculates simple interest given principal, annual rate of interest and give an accurate answer.

 ```
 Input: